json420/dbase32/doc/design.rst

     012 3456789ABCDEFGHIJKLMNOPQRSTUVWXY Z
     0123 456789ABCDEFGHIJKLMNOPQRSTUVWXYZ

+The topmost is already used by `RFC-4648 base32hex`_, which we rule out below.

-The topmost offers the max possible symbol difference from RFC-3548 (d=4), the 2nd has (d=3), and the bottom three all have (d=2).
-So any of them would work, as we only need d=1.
+After that, the 2nd from the top differs from RFC-3548 by three symbols, and the bottom three all differ by two symbols.
+So any of the bottom four would work, as we only need our alphabet to differ by a single symbol.

 It may seem like splitting hairs, but I think even small improvements in how quickly one can understand a technology can have a big impact on its adoption